 Coronation chicken was invented for the lunch to celebrate the coronation of Queen Elizabeth II in 1953, by a florist called Constance Spry and a chef called Rosemary Hume.
 The dish is said to be inspired by another dish called Jubilee Chicken for the Silver Jubilee of George V, the grandfather of Queen Elizabeth II.
 My recipe for the coronation chicken filling for the vol-au-vents is based on the taste of the original Rosemary Hume recipe, but simplified, since this is for canapés and not a main dish.

-How to make Vol-au-vents
+How to make Vol-au-vent Cases